Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 The measures based on the tree size, which extract information about the leaves and nodes to describe the data complexity, are identified with the prefix \emph{tree}.
 The tree depth (\emph{treeDepth}) represents the depth of each node and leaf, the tree imbalance (\emph{treeImbalance}) describes the degree of imbalance in the tree and the shape of the tree (\emph{treeShape}) represents the entropy of the probabilities to randomly reach a specific leaf in a tree from each one of the nodes.

 Finally, the importance of each attribute (\emph{varImportance}) represents the amount of information present in the attributes before a node split operation.
-The amount of information is define by the randomization of incorrect labeling.
-This measure is hyperparameter that are the DT algorithm.
-As an example, the C4.5 algorithm uses the information gain from the information-theoretic group to compute the importance of the attributes \citep{Bensusan2000} and the CART algorithm employs the Gini index \citep{Loh2014}.
-Section \ref{subsec:userparam} discusses the hyperparameter issue further.
+The amount of information is defined by the randomization of incorrect labeling.
+This measure varies according to the DT algorithm.
+As an example, the C4.5 algorithm uses the information gain from the information-theoretic group to compute the importance of the attributes \citep{Bensusan2000} and the CART algorithm uses the Gini index \citep{Loh2014}.

-Other model-based measures, using different learners, like $k$-Nearest Neighbors (kNN) and Perceptron - a very simple Artificial Neural Network (ANN) - were presented in \citet{Filchenkov2015}.
-However, some of these measures have a very high computational cost and others have the concept already described by well-known groups.
+Other model-based measures, using different learners, such as $k$-Nearest Neighbors (kNN) and Perceptron neural networks were presented in \citeA{Filchenkov2015}.
+However, some of these measures have a very high computational cost.
+Some others have the concept already described by well-known groups.
+In~\citet{Nguyen2012}, the weights learned by distinct feature selection algorithms were defined as model-based meta-features.